weshenderson/weshenderson.github.io/docs/resume.md

 ---

 I am a community oriented Linux nerd with more than a decade of IT experience and a penchant for automation and mentoring.
-I believe that continuous improvement, both in process and tech, is paramount for any organization.<br><br>The key to maintaining continuous improvement is to build and maintain a strong team through constant, organic training.
+I believe that continuous improvement, both in process and tech, is paramount for any organization.<br>The key to maintaining continuous improvement is to build and maintain a strong team through constant, organic training.
 This promotes knowledge sharing and helps the team adapt to changing workplace priorities.